joelewis/repometrics/README.md

 ## TODO

-- There's a bug (or maybe something that I'm doing wrong) that occasionally shows up as empty GitHub API responses, while fetching commit stats for a repo.
-Should should look into it.
+- ~~There's a bug (or maybe something that I'm doing wrong) that occasionally shows up as empty GitHub API responses, while fetching commit stats for a repo.
+Should should look into it.~~ Since commit stats APIs are compute intensive ones, GitHub serves only from caches for such API.
+If a repo doesn't have cached data the API returns a 202 (empty response), and kicks off a background process to compute and cache commit stats.
+This means, if we receive a 202 response, the same API should be hit again with a reasonable timeout.

 - Theming toggle (dark mode / light mode)